gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 On Stock firmware, some partitions, such as `aback`, `kback`, `backupa`, `backupd`, etc., don't need to be written because they don't contain any meaningful data as they are used by Stock firmware as stage partitions to install updates.
 You can disable this option to save time.

-This option value has no effect when switching to wzmini profile as the `configs` partition is required for your camera to be functional.
+This option value has no effect when switching to wzmini profile.
+All partitions are written anyway because writting the `configs` partition is required for your camera to be functional.

 -----